 - Close the lid and cook for about 20 minutes before brushing both sides again with about ¼ cup more BBQ sauce.

 - Continue to cook until the internal temperature of the thighs reaches 175° F, about 20 minutes longer.
 (Verify with a meat thermometer)

 - Transfer the chicken to a cutting board or serving platter and rest uncovered for 10 minutes before serving with more BBQ sauce.

 - This recipe serves 4, but can easily be scaled up to any quantity.

 - Temper the chicken (bring to room temperature) before grilling for quicker and more even cooking.

-- Want to skip the dry rub?
+- Season with plenty of salt if your dry rub doesn't contain any.
+Want to skip the dry rub?
 No problem.
-Of course, it will be less flavorful, but you can substitute simple kosher salt and freshly ground black pepper if you are in a pinch.
+You can substitute simple kosher salt and freshly ground black pepper.

-- If the chicken is sticking to the grill grates, don't touch!
-It needs to cook a little longer.
+- If the chicken is sticking to the grill grates, don't touch it yet!
+It needs to cook a little longer and it will release.

 - Watch for flare-ups.
 If the rub contains sugar it can easily burn on the grill during a flare-up.
 Be ready to move the chicken to the cooler side of the grill if needed.